 - An expert can answer all of your questions regarding pension transfers, cashing in your pensions, taking lump sum payments, pension drawdown, and so on.

-- An expert can help facilitate any sort of pension transfer action you want to take by offering you appropriate products and services for a paid fee.
+- An expert can help advise on any sort of pension transfer action you want to take by offering you appropriate products and services for a paid fee.